Walleclipse/Walleclipse.github.io/_posts/2020-05-10-CLEOStacking.md

 arxiv: https://opg.optica.org/abstract.cfm?uri=CLEO_SI-2020-JW2F.28
 ---

-Pulse and beam combination has become the preferred approach for achieving high pulse energy in lasers.
-We demonstrate the coherent stacking of 128 pulses from a 0.95 GHz repetition rate femtosecond Yb:fiber laser using a delay line and polarization control.
-To the best of our knowledge, this is the first instance of successfully stacking 128 ultrashort pulses.
+This work demonstrates the coherent stacking of 128 ultrashort pulses from a 0.95 GHz femtosecond Yb:fiber laser using a delay line and polarization control, marking the first successful implementation of stacking 128 pulses.